telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/use-ctrl-mouse-wheel-zoom.md

 # Zoom on Ctrl Keypress Only

-The example below demonstrates how to set up the Kendo UI Diagram to allow zooming in and out only when the `Ctrl` key is pressed.
+The following example demonstrates how to set up the Diagram to allow zooming in and out only when the `Ctrl` key is pressed.

 ###### Example